wadehuber/codeexamples/cpp/cpp1/README.md

 In the loop where the paystubs are printed in staff.cpp the StaffMember print method is called since print is not virtual.
 This is as intended - the only thing that should be printed is the name/address/phone of the employee, not additional things such as SSN.
 To print that information we would need to use a variable or pointer of the derrived class type.

 **NOTE**: Instead of writing the bonus method, I could have overloaded the pay method with a virtual method that took a parameter for the size of the bonus.
-Also, it probably would have been better to use variables for the 4 StaffMembers to avoid memory allocation.
+Also, it probably would have been better to use variables instead of pointers for the 4 StaffMembers to avoid memory allocation.